Reading your score

 TRANSFORM YOUR PASSION INTO SUSTAINABLE PROSPERITY WITH SMALL BUSINESS CONSULTING

-Whether you’re an emerging practice or a veteran owner, looking to grow or just stay the same size (but do it better) or experiencing the entrepreneurial seizure of going out on your own – we’re here to work with you ON your business, to simplify the complexity of running your business and improve its performance and resilience, so you can focus on your projects without stressing about your business imploding around you.
+Are you an emerging practice, but experiencing the entrepreneurial seizure of going out on your own?
+A veteran owner, looking to grow or just stay the same size (but do it better)?
+We’re here to work with you ON your business, to simplify the complexity of running your business and also improve its performance and resilience.
+So, you can focus on your projects without stressing about your business imploding around you.

 YOUR NEXT LEVEL Programme is designed for small architectural, design and project-businesses ranging from 1 to 20+ people.
 But even this niche category has been subdivided into groups with different and specific needs;

 For us, small practices cover:

-Hands Solo: 1 principal (or two) delivering their own projects, individually without support.
+Hands Solo: 1 principal (or two) delivering their own projects, but individually without support.

-Movers: 2 – 5 pax, on the move with one principal (or two) and support staff for delegated work.
+Movers: 2 – 5 pax, on the move with one principal (or two) and also support staff for delegated work.

-Shakers: 6 – 10 pax, moved on and shaking things up with one or more directors/principals with shared support teams.
+Shakers: 6 – 10 pax, moved on and shaking things up with one or more directors/principals, also with shared support teams.

-Rock’n’Rollers: 11 – 20+ pax, now on a roll with one or more directors/principals responsible for increased management responsibilities, reduced project work, and more diversified projects supported by individuals and teams with more defined roles and responsibilities.
+Rock’n’Rollers: 11 – 20+ pax, now certainly on a roll with one or more directors/principals responsible for increased management responsibilities.
+Reduced project work, and also more diversified projects supported by individuals and teams with more defined roles and responsibilities.

 What’s your grandest vision for your life?
-The life you don’t need to take a vacation from.
+For example, a life you don’t need to take a vacation from.

-Your business is a big part of that life and its success can help deliver your vision.
+Your business is a big part of that life and therefore, its success can help deliver your vision.
 To ensure that success you need:

 - Destination – defining YOUR vision of Sustainable Prosperity

-Sustainable Prosperity is being able to maintain and defend your state of prosperity, an outcome of your success which may include recognition, continually improving, time-rich to pursue opportunities (both personally and commercially), and profitable with financial reserves to be resilient and build personal financial security.
+Sustainable Prosperity is being able to maintain and defend your state of prosperity, for instance, the outcome of your success.
+This may include recognition, continuous improvement, or being time-rich to pursue opportunities (both personally and commercially).
+Also, it means being profitable with financial reserves to be resilient and build personal financial security.